Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Bee shrimp planted tank with Marimo Moss Ball and Cholla wood

-When keeping freshwater shrimp, you really need to have a suitable set-up in your tank for them.
+When keeping freshwater shrimp, a suitable tank setup is essential for their well-being.

 Substrate and Basic Décor